 These cruises are great for getting a taste of various cities and villages within a country or region.
 In some towns and villages you’ll be able to say, “I’ve done it, bought the t-shirt, no need to go back”.
 In others (the major cities, like Vienna, Budapest, etc) you’ll get a good sampling of that city and perhaps elect to go back another time on your own.

 However, these are not “If it’s Tuesday, this must be Belgium” tours.
-(You’ve probably seen the offers for those straight tours where, in a 9 or 10-day trip, you’ll be in six different hotels.
+(You’ve probably seen the offers for those straight tours where, in a n 8-day trip, you’ll be in six different hotels.
 Kill me now.)
-We generally keep you in hotels for 2-4 nights, so that you don’t feel constantly uprooted.
+We generally keep you in hotels for 2-4 nights each, so that you don’t feel constantly uprooted.
 And, of course, we handle every logistic in getting from place to place.
 You simply walk out of your hotel and onto whatever mode of transport we’re using to get to the new destination (bus, bullet train, plane).
 Effortlessness is essential to us.

 The different types of trips offer very different experiences.
 European river cruises and small ocean cruises are, of course, more relaxed, a bit more party and entertainment-centric (featuring Brand g signature entertainers), and just “easy” in every sense of the word.
 You won’t come away with the sense that you never need to go back to a given country (since you’re in many ports for a day or less), but you’ll have gotten a wonderful overview.
 You may, however, come home with a reservation for Betty Ford, but hey, it’s not your fault the drinks were included.